10/17/2015: Some corrections.

 He leaned closer with every intention of making his point clear, but Cloud jumped like a startled rabbit and blurted out:

 Sephiroth froze and blinked.
 Then he was the one to say:

 "Say that again?"

-Cloud was staring at him with even wider eyes than before and was quickly paling.
-Clearly, he had not had the intention of saying that.
+Cloud was staring at him with even wider eyes than before and quickly paling.
+Clearly, he had not meant to say that.

 Sephiroth watched, transfixed, the shift of the light against his throat as he did so.

-"Is there any reason why this should prevent me from kissing you?"
+"Is there any reason this should prevent me from kissing you?"

 Cloud simply gaped.

-Sephiroth swooped in, enjoying Cloud's startled squeak against his lips and the way his hands flew to Sephiroth's shoulders to regain his lost balance.
-He was rather pleased to be so successful in surprising a man that supposedly knew the future.
+Sephiroth swooped in, enjoying Cloud's startled squeak against his lips and the way he clutched his shoulders to regain his balance.
+He was rather pleased to be so successful in surprising a man who supposedly knew the future.

 Two years later